(mid July to the end of August)

 - Variegated Pygmy Perch Nannoperca variegate; commencement of spawning season from mid July.

 - White-footed Dunnart Sminthopsis leucopus; start of breeding season through to August

 - Fragrant Leek-orchid Prasophyllum suaveolens; emergence of a single leaf marks the start of the growing season.

 - Spiny Rice-flower Pimelea spinescens ssp.
 Spinescens; in flower (since April).

 - Wimmera Rice-flower Pimelea spinescens subsp. pubiflora; flowering during winter.

 Other native flora & fauna

-- Please contact SWIFFT so we can add to the list
+- Contact SWIFFT so we can add to the list.

 - Swamp Gum, Long-leaved Box, Grey Box, Blue Gum and Yellow Gum are in flower, providing a valuable food source for honeyeaters possums and gliders.

 - Spreading Wattle Acacia genistifolia; in flower.